-It’s also the go-to process for experienced welders working with aluminum and stainless steel.
+It’s also the go-to process for experienced welders TIG welding mild steel, aluminum and stainless steel.

 Tig welding gasses play a crucial part in this process.
 When compared to MIG welding, TIG is more unforgiving to shielding errors and requires an experienced hand.

 The TIG welding process uses a greater amount of shielding gasses, so using bigger cylinders is recommended.